marklauter/pool/README.md

 ## Dependency Injection
 The `ServiceCollectionExtensions` class is in the `Pool.DependencyInjection` namespace.
 - Call `AddPool<TPoolItem>` to register a singleton pool.
 Pass `Action<PoolRegistrationOptions>` to specify whether or not to register the default item factory and ready check implementations.
-- Call `AddPoolItemReadyCheck<TPoolItem, TReadyCheckImplementation>` to register a singleton-ready check implementation.
+- Call `AddPreparationStrategy<TPoolItem, TPreparationStrategy>` to register a singleton preparation strategy.
 - Call `AddPoolItemFactory<TPoolItem, TFactoryImplementation>` to register a singleton item factory implementation.

 ### Sample `AddPool<TPoolItem>` Registration